Tokyo to Osaka

 This morning, venture to Matsumoto Castle, an impressive five-storey fortress.
 This striking castle goes by another name, ‘Crow Castle’, because of its black exterior.

+After a morning Insider Experience you will depart Matsumoto.
 En route to Takayama, you’ll stop at Hirayu Onsen, one of Japan’s famous traditional open-air baths.
 Continue on to visit Hida Folk Village before arriving in the picturesque town of Takayama, set atop brilliant hills.

 Stay: Takayama, Associa HotelDaily :